The Curse of La Llorona: Box office

-The Curse of La Llorona grossed $54.7 million in the United States and Canada, and $68.4 million in other territories, for a worldwide total of $123.1 million, against a production budget of $9 million, becoming the lowest-grossing film in the Conjuring franchise.
+The Curse of La Llorona grossed $54.7 million in the United States and Canada, and $68.4 million in other territories, for a worldwide total of $123.1 million, against a production budget of $9 million.
 Deadline Hollywood calculated the net profit of the film to be $45.6 million, when factoring together all expenses and revenues.

 In the United States and Canada, the film was released alongside Under the Silver Lake and was projected to gross $15–17 million from 3,372 theaters in its opening weekend.
-It made $11.8 million on its first day, including $2.75 million from Thursday night previews, and went on to over-perform, grossing $26.5 million in its opening weekend and topping the box office; 49% of the opening weekend audience was Hispanic.
+It made $11.8 million on its first day, including $2.75 million from Thursday night previews.
+It went on to over-perform, grossing $26.5 million in its opening weekend and topping the box office; 49% of the audience was Hispanic.
 In its second weekend, the film fell 69.5% to $8 million, finishing third.